Old York Road Symphony: Staff and Productions

-Jack Moore leads the orchestra as music director, a position he assumed in 2016.
+Thomas Rigney leads the orchestra as the tenth music director, a position he assumed in 2026.
 The orchestra consists of about 60-65 volunteer musicians, whose weekly rehearsals produce four or five concerts each year, ranging from symphonic concerts and orchestral soloists to pops and family concerts.
 Abington Middle School is the orchestra's primary performance venue, although concerts have also been given at Penn State Abington and other locations.

-Maestro Moore has been Music Director of the Ambler Symphony Orchestra since 1995, Principal Conductor of the Orchestra Society of Philadelphia since 1997, and Music Director of the Olney Symphony Orchestra in Philadelphia since 2000.
-He maintains a very active schedule with these organizations, and through guest appearances with orchestras throughout the tri-state area, and in Russia, the Czech Republic, and Bulgaria.
-Mr. Moore is the Program Director and a classical music host at WRTI-FM in Philadelphia.
+A lifelong resident of Abington Township, Maestro Thomas Rigney has been an active presence in the local music scene for years.
+He has already made a profound impact at OYRS through his work as the Assistant Conductor, leading performances ranging from Handel’s Messiah to pops and subscription concerts.
+Thomas brings an academic and performance background to the role, with degrees from Penn State and the University of Houston.
+He is experienced as a teacher and conductor, including roles at Bishop McDevitt High School and guest appearances with the Warminster and BuxMont symphonies.

-Maestro Moore is the ninth Music Director of the orchestra.
 Co-founder and first conductor Louis Angeloty held the position until 1956 when he was succeeded by Wolfgang Richter.
 Richter served until 1968 followed by Joseph Primavera, a violist with the Philadelphia Orchestra for many years.
 In 1978, not yet 21 years of age, Mark Laycock, winner of the Leopold Stokowski Memorial Competition, became the orchestra's conductor.
 In 1984 Minnesota-born Arne Running, a graduate of the New England Conservatory of Music took over the reins.
-From 1997 through 2003 Dr. Douglas Meyer served as Music Director/Conductor.
-In 2004 Gabriel Gordon was selected as Music Director/Conductor and led the orchestra through the 2008 season when his relocation to New Mexico caused him to step down.
+From 1997 through 2003 Dr. Douglas Meyer served as music director/Conductor.
+In 2004 Gabriel Gordon was selected as music director and conductor and led the orchestra through the 2008 season when his relocation to New Mexico caused him to step down.
 At the beginning of the 2008 season, Yoon Jae Lee -a native to New York and an avid composer, arranger, and conductor- became the music director and led the orchestra through the 2015-2016 season when he stepped down.
+From 2016 through 2026, Jack Moore, a familiar voice on Philadelphia’s airwaves, led the orchestra.
+Today, the orchestra continues to thrive under the baton of Thomas Rigney.